 The remove() method in a set collection deletes an element or value from a specific position in the set.
 This method manipulates the set collection by removing elements that are no longer needed.

-Here, first, I declared a set that stored string values.
-Using the remove() method, I wanted to remove the second indexed value and then display the remaining values.
+First, I declared a set to store string values.
+Using the remove() method, I wanted to remove the second element and display the remaining values.
 In list collection, we provide the index value as a parameter to remove the element.

 Set<String> TechSet = new Set<String>{'Salesforce', 'PowerBI', 'SharePoint', 'AWS'};